Wendover Dean Viaduct: Design

 The structure has been designed with a highly sleek design, reducing weight, material, and cost alike wherever reasonable to do so.
 The design team also sought this sleek approach for its visual properties, aiming to minimise its obtrusiveness upon the neighbouring countryside.
 Following discussions with Buckinghamshire Council during the planning stages, several minor revisions to enhance the viaduct's aesthetic qualities, amongst other attributes, were made.
 These include the adoption of a textured exterior for neighbouring barriers.
 The viaduct's supports were one area of particular refinement, changes were made with the purpose of minimising its long term land usage as well as hedgerow loss.
 These supporting piers will vary in height across the length of the structure, the tallest of which will be 14 m.
 The piers will be pre-cast offsite in sections before being transported to their final locations via road vehicles.

 Construction

 Foundation laying work started in July 2022.

+Following creation of the viaduct concrete piers, the deck was assembled and slid out over the piers in three stages to cover the overall 450 m length: